 What happens after I apply for a project?

-The client reviews all proposals and decides who they want to interview and then, who they want to work with.
-The interviews are a great opportunity for you and the client to learn more about each other and gauge “fit”.
+The partner reviews all proposals and decides who they want to interview and then, who they want to work with.
+The interviews are a great opportunity for you and the partner to learn more about each other and gauge “fit”.

 How will I know if I am selected for a project or not?

 Once an organization has made its decision, Catalyst:Ed will communicate the decision via email to all experts who had bid on the project.

 What happens once I’m matched on a project?